Thursday, 30 June 2022

 3. Gurdwara Sri Guru Nanak Satsang

-Facade of the gurdwra Sri Guru Nanak Satsang.
+Facade of the gurdwara Sri Guru Nanak Satsang.
 (28.01.2022.)

 Above is the ground floor of the gurdwara.
-The entrance is on the left side, the door covered with a curtain.
+The entrance is on the left side, the door is covered with a curtain.
 The plaque is behind the cot, that's why we could not find it earlier, despite coming twice to this small street.
 We could see it only when I asked the owner about the plaque.

 Another view of the gurdwara.
 (28.01.2022.)